rabibsust/plant-identifier/README.md

 - [ ] Plant disease identification
 - [ ] Offline mode with cached results

+## 🤖 Development Prompt

+This project was built using AI assistance.
+Here's the prompt used:

+Create a plant identifier website in next js 14 using the app directory and no src folder.
+As soon as the website loads, the user should be given the option to upload an image of a plant.
+And the website should show the name and other improtant informations on the screen.
+As for identifying the plants, you can use the Google gemini API.
+Also make sure to style the website in a modern way using tailwind css

+Key Requirements:
+Next.js 14 with App Router (no src folder)
+Google Gemini for plant identification
+Secure API routes for handling API keys
+Modern UI with Tailwind CSS
+Image upload with real-time results
+Comprehensive error handling

+Environment:
+GEMINI_API_KEY=your_api_key_here

+Features:
+Upload plant images
+AI-powered identification
+Display plant names, care instructions, and facts Mobile-responsive design
+Professional error handling

+Feel free to use this as a template for similar projects!

 ## 🤝 Contributing
+...

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)